-4.4.2.5 Health Stabilization Program
+4.4.2.4 Health Stabilization Program

-a.
-A Health Stabilization Program (HSP) that includes screening and monitoring shall be in place during the preparatory stages of the mission.

-b.
-The HSP shall reduce the likelihood of contracting an infectious disease in the week prior to launch by limiting exposures.
+- a.
+A Health Stabilization Program (HSP) that includes screening and monitoring shall be in place during the preparatory stages of the mission. - b.
+The HSP shall reduce the likelihood of contracting an infectious disease before launch by limiting exposures.